 Dr. Kevin Ahmaad Jenkins is a dynamic speaker, author, and scholar who serve as a Postdoctoral Fellow at the University of Pennsylvania and a Core Investigator at the Center for Health Equity Research and Promotion (CHERP) at the Corporal Crescenz VA Medical Center in Philadelphia.
-Jenkins is appointed within Annenberg School of Communications and an Associate Fellow within the Leonard Davis Institute of Health Economics.
+Jenkins is appointed an Associate Fellow within the Leonard Davis Institute of Health Economics.
 Jenkins directs the Interpreting Attitudes toward Minorities in Medicine (I AM) Research Group.

 Recognized as a national thought-leader in medicine, Dr. Jenkins was appointed in 2019 as a fellow within the Veteran’s Health Administration’s Office of Minority Health.
 In this role, Jenkins act as the liaison to the National Academies of Science, Engineering, and Medicine’s Roundtable.

 The Robert Wood Johnson Foundation (RWJF) appointed Dr. Jenkins to the Paradigm Project learning community which focuses on design-thinking principles and approaches, to devise and test innovative approaches to revolutionize the health services research.
 In 2017, the National Quality Forum named him a 40 Under 40 Leader in Health.